murraycu/go-bigoquiz-server/README.md

 # go-bigoquiz-server

-This is a go-based server implementation for bigoquiz.com.
+This is the go-based backend server implementation for bigoquiz.com.
-It is not yet live at bigoquiz.com.

-## Products
+## Products Used

 - [App Engine][1]

 ## Language

 - [Go][2]

-## APIs
+## APIs Used

 - [NDB Datastore API][3]
 - [Users API][4]